IBM/Hyperledger-Fabric-for-Trusted-IoT/README.md

 ### Dashboard

 It is time to create an User Interface to make the application to look fancy.
-Double click on "Dashboard" tab, set Status to "Enabled", hit done.
-Deploy the application from right top corner.

-> Note: Below screenshot shows how to use dummy data generator if you are not able to provide a sensor.

 <p align="center"><img src="docs/screen13.png"></p>

 Finally, navigate to "Your_External_IP":30002/ui or nodered.{{HOST-NAME}}.us-south.containers.appdomain.cloud/ui to see your dashboard.
+Toggle the `Generate IoT readings` switch to generate simulated IoT sensor data if you are not able to provide a sensor.
-Now you are able to see your sensor data live on a gauge.
-Besides, you can query sensor data history from navigating to "Sensor History" tab from the hamburger menu.
-Remember that, the data history is coming from the Ledger where the data is storing immutablly in the blockchain.
+ You will be able to see your sensor data live on a gauge and chart.
+To query the sensor data history stored on the blockchain, navigate to the "Sensor History" tab from the hamburger menu.
+The data history is coming from the Ledger where the data is storing immutablly in the blockchain.

 Here is the screenshots of the final views of the application.